 06 Wuhan Has a Historical Core

 Without a doubt, Hankou is Wuhan’s city center and most lively district.
 However, the city’s historical core is across the river in Wuchang.
 Shouyi Park is in the middle of Wuchang.
 This beautiful park hosts two historical landmarks: the Memorial to Wuchang Uprising and the Yellow Crane Tower.
-The tower’s history goes back to the year 223 AD, but the current 51-meter high structure is from the 1980s.
+The tower’s history goes back to the year 223 AD, but the current 51-meter (167 feet) high structure is from the 1980s.
 Some of Wuhan’s oldest neighborhoods are to the north of the park.
 Particularly interesting is Hubu Alley, a 100-year-old street full of eateries of all kinds.
 The city’s best historic architecture lines nearby Tanhualin Art Street.
 It’s an architect’s dream best discovered walking.

 07 Old Temples Dot Wuhan

 Wuhan has a plethora of historical temples in all colors, shapes, and styles.
 Probably the most unusual one is the oddly shaped Gude Temple.
 This beautiful structure incorporates elements of Burmese, Indian, and Western architecture.
 Hanyang’s nicest temple is Guiyuan Temple, built in the 17th century.
 On the other hand, the current appearance of the Baotong Temple comes from a brilliant reconstruction done in 1952.
 However, the seven-story Hongshan Pagoda in the temple is the original one from the 13th century.
 Nearby Wuying Pagoda is also from the 13th century, but much smaller.
 Finally, the 12th century Changchun Temple is Wuhan’s main Taoist temple.